 Ain’t in No Hurry, Jorma Kaukonen.
 Like Kaukonen’s earlier solo CDs, this mellow treat is less reminiscent of his Jefferson Airplane days than of his work with Hot Tuna (whose Jack Casady guests here).
 That means blues-tinged folk of the highest order.
 Highlights include the touching “In My Dreams”; a violin-spiced cover of the Depression-era chestnut “Brother Can You Spare a Dime?”; and the lilting title cut, which sounds to me like a reflection on the impermanence of life.

 Winter Sun—Summer Rain, by Ten Fields.
 This beautifully crafted first album seems way too polished to be a debut.
 The UK-based Ten Fields—singer/songwriter Rhys Kelly, his brother Nathan and their friend Rick Robinson—deliver melodic, atmospheric folk rock with a touch of alt-country.
 Reference points include Neil Finn and the late Gerry Rafferty, whose voice Rhys’s recalls.
-The engaging, full-bodied music—which features several supporting players—incorporates violin, cello, mandolin, pedal steel and banjo.
+The engaging, full-bodied Music Album Reviews—which features several supporting players—incorporates violin, cello, mandolin, pedal steel and banjo.

 The Fire’s Heart, by Seahorse.
 This highly listenable second album spotlights Rich Swanger, an excellent Oregon-based folksinger/songwriter, and his capable backup group.
 Swanger applies his distinctive vocals to a set of self-penned meditations and fairytales.